 Take Swedish law firm Cederquist, for example.
 Under Swedish law, certain transactions or processes require an advanced level of electronic signature in compliance with Europe’s eIDAS regulation.
 This level of signature can be achieved when combining a digital signature with the online Swedish Bank Verification.
-Integrating DocuSign eSignatures with online ID verification has given Cederquist an edge in the legal sector.
+Integrating DocuSign eSignature with online ID verification from the DocuSign Agreement Cloud has given Cederquist an edge in the legal sector.

-QES are an even more secure version of an advanced electronic signature.
-Each QES includes a qualified digital certificate issued by a qualified trust service provider (QTSP).
-And since this requires a face-to-face or equivalent, identity verification of the signatory, QES is the only signature type in the EU that’s deemed legally identical to a wet signature.
-As a result, these types of signatures are often encouraged or required for high-value or highly sensitive transactions.
+- Qualified Electronic Signatures (QES): are an even more secure version of an advanced electronic signature.
+Each QES includes a qualified digital certificate issued by a qualified trust service provider (QTSP) via a Qualified Signature Creation Device.
+And since this requires a face-to-face identity verification of the signatory, QES is the only signature type in the EU that’s deemed legally identical to a wet signature.
+As a result, there are a few instances where a QES is required by national law for certain agreements.

-As a qualified TSP on the EU Trust List, DocuSign offers multiple options for QES.
-For example, DocuSign ID Verification Premier enables businesses to attain UK and EU eIDAS-compliant Qualified Electronic Signatures in minutes, by leveraging the latest in artificial intelligence technologies.
+As a qualified TSP on the EU Trust List, DocuSign offers multiple options for QES with face to face identity verification options.
 DocuSign accepts all qualified certificates issued by TSPs on the EU Trust List that your signer already possesses.
 Alternatively, DocuSign integrates with several qualified TSPs of choice.

 While eIDAS and other regulations across the world clearly articulate the definition for electronic signatures, AES and QES, they don’t prescribe when to use each signature type.
 That’s why DocuSign maintains a DocuSign Legality Guide to highlight common use cases for 60+ countries.